sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 This study was presented at the Machine Learning and the Physical Sciences Workshop at the 34th Conference on Neural Information Processing Systems (NeurIPS) on
 December, 2020.
 It aims at approximating the ground state energies and eigenfunctions of quantum mechanical sytems via Neural Networks.
 My goal was to obtain the same result with the original paper.
-Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

 ## 1.1.
 Paper summary